Integrated Diagnostics for Early Detection of Liver Disease.

 We want to ensure that partners and patients have a say in the way that we deliver the project and also that their views are included in developing new community approaches which will enable earlier diagnosis of liver disease.
 An important element of the project is to raise awareness of liver disease, particularly in the communities where people are most affected by it.

 To do this, we’re working with Vocal, a not-for-profit organisation that specialises in bringing people and health research together for everyone’s benefit.
 Vocal is hosted by Manchester University NHS Foundation Trust, in partnership with The University of Manchester.
-If you’d like to get involved with ID LIVER, please get in touch with us by emailing email@example.com.
+If you’d like to get involved with ID LIVER and make a difference to people with liver disease, you can learn more about opportunities and contact us here.

 Our Advisory Board also includes representation from the British Liver Trust, who are the UK’s leading liver health charity and provide a wealth of information and support to people affected by liver disease.